Author

 Babbler # 4372

-quote: Originally posted by otter:
+Originally posted by Noise:

 Personally, i favour an end to the human sapiens.
 Time and time again they have proven to be both unable and unwilling to curtail their own avarice and arrogance.
 Good riddance to them all.

-I find that idea appalling.
-Some humans are greedy and destructive, many others aren't.
-It's not often you hear a so-called progressive advocating mass genocide.
 I favour finding a way to fix our problems - which include avarice and arrogance.
 It amazes me how easily people give up trying in favour of smug dismissal, even when it means genocide by inaction.
 I guess it makes them feel smart or something.

-From: I'm a solipsist - isn't everyone? | Registered: Aug 2003
+From: I'm a solipsist - isn't everyone? | Registered: Aug 2003 | IP: Logged

 Frustrated Mess